oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-the-control4-app/rule.md

 > 3. Contact your SysAdmin to set you up with an account for logging in.
 >
 >
-> 4. Make sure you are on the same WiFi network as your Control4 System and that you have an internet​ connection.
+> 4. Make sure you are on the same WiFi network as your Control4 System and that you have an internet connection.
 >
 > 5. Use your credentials to sign into Control4.
 > TIP: The System Name you enter is what the system will be called on your device.
 It can be anything.